tlannigan/modded-minecraft-guide/README.md

 	- Play the game for a minute
 	- Run `/sparkc profile stop`

+### My game crashed and I have a file called `hs_err_pidXXXX.log` in my modpack folder now!
+  - Open the log with any text editor.
+Check for the mention of `atio6axx.dll` under `Problematic frame:`, if you find it it means there's a problem with an AMD driver on your computer.
+    - If you use an AMD video card, you need to update drivers for it.
+    - If you don't have an AMD video card but have an AMD CPU, your computer may be using your integrated GPU instead of your dedicated GPU.
+Make sure your monitor is plugged into your GPU and not your motherboard.
+If that's not the issue, Google "Nvidia changing preferred GPU".

+### Screen turns black when holding items
+  - Using integrated graphics (iGPU) seems to cause this issue with older versions of Minecraft, most commonly on version 1.7.
+You can try updating your iGPU drivers or install a discrete GPU into your computer.

 # FTB App (Minecraft launcher)

 - This section is for those using the FTB App and references specific file paths that the program defaults to.